activeloopai/snark-doc/README.md

 ## File Transfer
 You can push/pull data to the pod by snark pull and snark push.
 Use it as a convenient replacement for `scp`.

+#### Couldn't successfully schedule pod execution
+If you get a `Couldn't successfully schedule pod execution` error when trying to start your pod, it is likely that the given pod is already bound to another GPU type.
+Try changing the pod ID or the GPU type.

 ### Download Files
 ```bash